Accessible Emails: How to Design and Code them the Right Way

 Use the Right Color Schemes

 Complex colors can be confusing for those with color vision deficiencies and hence consider how viewers perceive different colors and choose a color scheme accordingly.
-Maintain the basic color arrangement of dark text on light backgrounds and light text on dark backgrounds to ensure the content is easily distinguishable.
+Use the right colors in email, maintaining the basic color arrangement of dark text on light backgrounds and light text on dark backgrounds to ensure the content is easily distinguishable.

 Include a Text-Only Option